Information for Volunteers

 You and your students will head to the shelter.
 Tables will be marked with your raft number.
 This is a great opportunity to have table conversations with your group!
 Ask them questions!
 Kids love to talk, find out what they liked about the trip.

 If we were unable to stop at Lafayette Renew, we will be having the session at the shelter.

-Lunch.
+It’s lunch time!
 Tables will be dismissed in an orderly fashion.
 Please keep your students at their table until their number is dismissed.

-Winning raft will be announced and T-shirts passed out to the raft with the highest test scores.
+The winning raft will be announced and T-shirts passed out to the raft with the highest test scores.

 Suggestions on what you should bring on your day.

 We suggest you bring the following items: